Cruise-O-Matic: Ford-O-Matic

 In 1948, Ford realized it was late in introducing a fully automatic transmission to its automobile lineup.
 Ford initially approached Studebaker to purchase rights to use the DG-series automatic developed by the Detroit Gear division of Borg-Warner.
-The Studebaker board of directors was agreeable, but stipulated that Studebaker would have one year exclusive use of the design before Ford could use it.
+The Studebaker board of directors was agreeable, but stipulated that Studebaker would have one-year exclusive use of the design before Ford could use it.
 Since the DG was available in Studebaker cars in mid-1950, this meant that Ford would have to wait until mid-1951 to introduce an automatic.
 The wait was unacceptable, so Ford went a different direction.

 Ford Engineering Vice President Harold Youngren, recently hired away from Borg-Warner, recommended that Ford license and build a transmission using a design he was working on at his previous employer.
 Ford and the Warner Gear division of Borg-Warner signed a contract in 1948 which entered B-W into a supply agreement wherein they would build half of Ford's transmissions for five years, with the other half either being built by Ford or by a different supplier.
-Because of this agreement, Ford licensed the design themselves and broke ground immediately on an assembly plant to build the remaining transmissions.
-The new plant, called Fairfax Transmission Plant, was dedicated in 1950.
-The original Ford-O-Matic accomplished two things that Ford's two previous automatic transmissions failed to do.
+Because of this agreement, Ford licensed the design and broke ground immediately on an assembly plant to build the remaining transmissions.
+The new Fairfax Transmission Plant was dedicated in 1950.

-Through the use of an integrated torque converter and planetary gearset, Ford's automatic shifted smoothly without an interruption in torque from the engine.
+The original Ford-O-Matic accomplished two things that Ford's two previous automatic transmissions failed to do: Through the use of an integrated torque converter and planetary gearset, Ford's automatic shifted smoothly without an interruption in torque from the engine.
 The other was the shifting pattern, revised from PNDLR to PRNDL, which served to reduce "shift shock" when changing gears and reduce "torque shock" when trying to rock a stuck car back and forth.

 The original Ford-O-Matic, while capable of three forward speeds, started out in second and shifted to third, with first only being used when selecting L on the gear shift column.
-However, if floored from a standing start, it would immediately shift from second to low then shift back to second and then third as the vehicle accelerated.
+However, if floored from a standing start, it would immediately shift from second to low, then shift back to second and then third as the vehicle accelerated.

 The Ford-O-Matic was manufactured from 1951 until it was replaced by the C4 in 1964.
-Ultimately the transmission Ford licensed to build from Warner Gear/B-W was less expensive to build than the Detroit Gear/B-W unit that Ford had initially sought to license from Studebaker.
+Ultimately, the transmission Ford licensed to build from Warner Gear/B-W was less expensive to build than the Detroit Gear/B-W unit that Ford had initially sought to license from Studebaker.
 When Studebaker ran into financial difficulty in the mid-1950s, Studebaker turned to Ford and licensed the less expensive Ford-O-Matic, rebranded it as the Flight-O-Matic, and dropped the DG transmission from its line-up.